bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsLiftingBracketConnection_0b7QU$LAbEywG5aCANU6MN/Documentation.md

-Indicates if it's a connection between two different heights (TRUE) or not (FALSE).
+Indicates if the connection is between two different heights (TRUE) or not (FALSE).